Non-implosion mechanism of 3D incompessible Euler equations: Self-similar variables and asymptotic analysis

 \subsection{Asymptotic analysis of stretching term}

 The prevailing belief is that solutions to the 3D Euler equations blow up in finite time, as few global existence results are known.
 And the stretching term $\mathcal{R}(\Phi)F$ in system \eqref{4eq3} definitely causes blow-up.
 Our goal in this subsection is to derive the profile that generates the blow-up from the stretching term.
-As shown in \eqref{decom-Phi}, we treat $\Phi$ as the perturbation of $\Phi_{\text{main}}$ and compute that
+As shown in \eqref{decom-Phi}, we compute that

 Hence, $\eqref{4eq3}_1$ can be written as follows:

 A natural idea is to regard \eqref{4eq5} as a perturbation of the following fundamental self-similar model: